NWChemEx/.github/docs/source/conventions/pre_commit.rst

     # Clone PluginPlay
     git clone https://github.com/NWChemEx/PluginPlay.git

-    # Activate a python virtual environment where pre-commit is installed
+    # Activate a Python virtual environment where pre-commit is installed
     . {path/to/}.venv/bin/activate

     # Navigate into the repository where you want to install the hooks